Safa-Saber/New_for_students/README.md

 **Remember**: Git is like saving your game - do it often!

 *Keep practicing these commands and they'll become second nature!*

+*This is going to be added after the end!*